The Dead South: Good Company, touring success, departure of Crawford (2014–2015)

 In October 2016, a music video for "In Hell, I'll Be in Good Company" was released onto YouTube, retroactively fueling interest in Good Company.
-Though the song and respective album were released in 2015, they appeared in the Top 50 on the Billboard music charts and on the Top 20 on US iTunes overall chart during December 2017.
-It is The Dead South's most viewed video by a considerable margin, with over 300 million views.
+Though the song and respective album were released in 2015, they appeared in the Top 50 on the Billboard music charts and on the Top 20 on U.S. iTunes overall chart during December 2017.
+It is The Dead South's most viewed video by a considerable margin, with over 440 million views.

-Rachel Freitas of MusicExistence notes that the album's second track, Achilles, "has the signature banjo sound that The Dead South are known for, but the instrumentation is a bit lighter.
+Rachel Freitas of MusicExistence notes that the album's second track, "Achilles", "has the signature banjo sound that The Dead South are known for, but the instrumentation is a bit lighter.
 What one will find quickly while listening to the LP is that The Dead South are master storytellers that really know how to bring a song to life".

+The album Good Company achieved Gold Status in Canada, while "In Hell, I'll Be in Good Company" achieved Gold Status in the USA and Platinum Status in Canada.